Sure, we all love Stranger Things, but this clapback to a fan who insulted Brie Larson's directing skills may Netflix's best content.

-The movie, about a 20-something art school reject who is gifted the opportunity to fulfill a childhood fantasy, is headed to the streaming platform April 5, and already has a 70% fresh rating on Rotten Tomatoes.
+The movie, about a 20-something art school reject who is gifted the opportunity to fulfil a childhood fantasy, is headed to the streaming platform on 5th April, and already has a 70% fresh rating on Rotten Tomatoes.
 However, instead of rejoicing in Larson taking her significant first step behind the camera, one Twitter user decided to suggest she won't be as good at directing as Jonah Hill, who made his directorial debut with Mid '90s last year.

 The tweet has since been deleted, but according to Glamour, the user said that Larson was just "riding the Captain Marvel wave" and that she should follow in Hill's footsteps, as he worked under Martin Scorsese and "took years before he made his directorial debut out of respect for the artistry of film and the position of director."

 Now, I could go on about how this is a pretty inherently sexist comment, considering that Hill has been in the entertainment business just as long as Larson has, he has fewer directing credits on his IMDb page, and, unlike Larson, did not win a special jury prize at Sundance.
 (Larson scored the coveted award for her short film "The Arm" in 2012.)
 No one questioned Hill deciding to take on a feature film or suggested that he wasn't "ready," so why come for Larson?

 Netflix swooped in with receipts on Larson's skill set.